 Skip to main content

 Complete these steps in order.
-VMs must be deployed with bridged networking, have Citrix VDA installed, and be registered in a Machine Catalog before you assign users to a Delivery Group.
+Machines must have Citrix VDA installed and be registered in a Machine Catalog before you assign users to a Delivery Group.
 Doing these out of order prevents sessions from launching.

 Before you begin